united-manufacturing-hub/benthos-umh/README.md

 - Simple deployment in Docker, docker-compose, and Kubernetes
 - Can connect to an OPC-UA server, browses selected nodes, and forwards all sub-nodes in 1-second intervals
 - Can connect to an S7 server, and read pre-defined addresses from it
+- Contains community supported plugins, such as SMTP and Beckhoff ADS
 - Supports a wide range of outputs, from the Unified Namespace (MQTT and Kafka) to HTTP, AMQP, Redis, NATS, SQL, MongoDB, Cassandra, or AWS S3.
 Check out the official [benthos output library](https://benthos.dev/docs/components/outputs/about)
 - Fully customizable messages using the benthos processor library: implement Report-by-Exception (RBE) / message deduplication, modify payloads and add timestamps using bloblang, apply protobuf (and therefore SparkplugB), and explore many more options
 - Integrates with modern IT landscape, providing metrics, logging, tracing, versionable configuration, and more
 - Entirely open-source (Apache 2.0) and free-to-use

 We encourage you to try out `benthos-umh` and explore the broader [United Manufacturing Hub](https://www.umh.app) project for a comprehensive solution to your industrial data integration needs.

+### Additional Plugins
+If you know benthos, you know that it is a powerful tool with a lot of input, output, and processor plugins.
+We have added some additional plugins to benthos-umh, which are not part of the official benthos release.
+These plugins are:
+- (UMH) s7comm: A input plugin to read data from Siemens S7 PLCs.
+See [further below](#s7comm) for more information.
+- (UMH) opcua: A input plugin to read data from OPC UA servers.
+See [further below](#opc-ua)  for more information.
+- (community) smtp: A output plugin to send emails via SMTP.
+See [DanielH's repo](https://github.com/RuneRoven/benthosSMTP) for more information.
+- (community) ADS: A input plugin to read data from Beckhoff PLCs via ADS.
+See [DanielH's  repo](https://github.com/RuneRoven/benthosADS) for more information.

+The plugins marked with "UMH" are developed and maintained by us.
+The ones marked as "community" are developed by the community and are not maintained by us.

 ## Usage